dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Mentioning @dust in a public channel.
 - @dust doesn't work in private channels.
+- Users can interact with any other assistants via Slack by summoning @dust ~gpt4 Hello!  if you want to interact with @gpt4 for example.
+- Builders can link a custom assistant to a Slack channel when creating or editing a custom assistant, the assistant will automatically be used every time Dust is called in the channel.
+To do this, go to `Admin` > `Assistants` > `Create` or `Edit` > `Slack Integration`.

 To export your @dust conversation history in Slack, keep in mind that it's like exporting direct messages.
 You can only do this if you're an Owner or admin of a Business+ or Enterprise Grid account on Slack.